-This page lists banks with open APIs you can search and filter by country.
-Banks with open APIs expose account and payment interfaces so apps can connect securely—via direct developer portals or through API aggregators.
+This page lists open banks and banks with open APIs you can search and filter by country.
+Open banks expose account and payment interfaces so apps can connect securely—via direct developer portals or through API aggregators.
 Use the directory below to find banking API documentation, sandbox access, and aggregator coverage (e.g. Plaid, Tink, TrueLayer) in 230+ countries.
 For an introduction to how these APIs work, see our Open Banking API guide.

-Banks with open APIs are institutions that offer standardized, secure interfaces for third-party apps to access account data or initiate payments with customer consent.
+Open banks are institutions that offer standardized, secure interfaces for third-party apps to access account data or initiate payments with customer consent.
 In regulated markets (EU, UK, Australia, Brazil), many banks are required to provide such APIs; elsewhere, adoption is voluntary but growing.
-The table above shows examples—search or filter by country to find more banks with open APIs.
+The table below lists open banks—search or filter by country to find more.

 Find Bank APIs